-Location will only be a material consideration in the context of the Licensing Objectives vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
+Location will only be a material consideration in the context of the Licensing Objectives

 15.7 The Act is clear that demand issues (e.g. the likely demand or need for gambling facilities in an area) cannot be considered with regard to the location of the premises but that considerations in terms of the licensing objectives can.
 The Licensing Authority will pay particular attention to the objectives of protection of children and